navisens/iOS-app-helloworld/README.md

 Substitute ``` <developer-key> ``` with your own Navisens provided developer key.
 Again, if you do not yet have one then please navigate to our [developer sign up](https://www.navisens.com/index.html#contact) to request a free key.

 Running this project will begin to show your location estimation in the console.
 Walk around to see how it changes your x, y, and z coordinates.

+Additional configuration options are described in the project source and our iOS [documentation](https://github.com/navisens/NaviDocs/blob/master/API.iOS.md).